 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-Intensive Therapeutic Care (ITC) is a service system that helps children and young people who are recovering from the most severe forms of trauma, neglect, abuse or adversity.
+Intensive Therapeutic Care (ITC) is a service system that helps children who are recovering from the most severe forms of trauma, neglect, abuse or adversity.

-ITC is for children and young people over 12 years with complex needs who are either unable to be supported in foster care or require specialised and intensive supports to maintain stability in their care arrangements.
+ITC is for children over 12 years of age with complex needs who are either unable to be supported in foster care or require specialised and intensive supports to maintain stability in their care arrangements.

 ITC is in line with the NSW Therapeutic Care Framework (TCF) and is replacing residential care across NSW over a two year period.

-Children and young people are referred to ITC through a centralised referral pathway (a ‘Central Access Unit’).
-Under the ITC system, short-term Intensive Therapeutic Transitional Care (ITTC) is provided for up to 13 weeks to help young people eventually move into less intensive types of care.
+Under the ITC system, short-term Intensive Therapeutic Transitional Care (ITTC) is provided for up to 13 weeks to help children step down into less intensive types of care.

-The ITC system will decrease the time children and young people spend in intensive out-of-home (OOHC) care services and help provide clear pathways to permanency.
+The ITC system will decrease the time children spend in intensive out-of-home (OOHC) care services and help provide clearer pathways to permanency.